navisingh14/sak/README.md

 * sakyr
 * sakisbak

-Each module describes the life of sak in sakcy way.
+Each module describes the life of sak in a sakcy way.